ggreer/geoff.greer.fm/_posts/2012-09-07-the-silver-searcher-adding-pthreads.md

 There's definitely some silliness going on in the kernel.

-Anyway, getting back to the graph up above.
-The second thing I learned was that the optimal number of worker threads doesn't correlate with CPU cores.
+Anyway, getting back to the graph up above: The second thing I learned was that the optimal number of worker threads doesn't correlate with CPU cores.
 Even on a quad-core CPU, performance was best with two workers.
 I want to figure out why this is the case, but for now I'm simply going to accept it and tweak Ag for performance.
 My guess is that the bottleneck is no longer the CPU.
 The new limiting factor could be memory bandwidth or latency.

 After tweaking the worker thread count, I think I'm getting pretty close to the maximum possible searching speed.
 Take a look at the current profiling info: